CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 to install after launching the game with Criminal Dawn.
 Download them, restart the game, and you should be good to go.
 You'll know if the mod is working because you will have a fresh save file and the game will have an orange/pink colour palette (instead of blue).
-After verifying that the mod is loading correctly, you need to restart the game before you can start the playing.
+After verifying that the mod is loading correctly, you need to restart the game before you can start playing.

 When it comes to connecting to the multiworld, always make sure you connect *before* launching the game.
 The client automatically handles switching between different save files (if they exist), but the mod only